Artrage/rndmhpns/README.md

 7. README was tested on dillinger.io and looks readable and in line with the convention

 ### VALIDATION NOTES
-1. The <div> 'errors' w3 is complaining about pertain to modals.
+1. The /div/ 'errors' w3 is complaining about pertain to modals.
 They are not errors, in fact.
-2. Same applies to <footer> 'error': the footer contains a modal, hence the code.
+2. Same applies to /footer/ 'error': the footer contains a modal, hence the code.
-3. <required> is part of the email form validation, and is not an error.
+3. /required/ and /placeholder/ are part of the email form validation, and is not an error.

 ## DEPLOYMENT